Go to main content

 The Research Vessel Department manages and operates IMR's research vessels "G.O.
 Sars", "Johan Hjort", "G.M.
 Dannevig" and our new coastal research vessel "Prinsesse Ingrid Alexandra".

-In addition, IMR also manages and operates RV "Hans Brattström", owned by the University of Bergen, "Dr. Fridtjof Nansen", owned by Norad, and "Kronprins Haakon", owned by the Norwegian Polar Institute.
+In addition, IMR also manages and operates RV "Hans Brattström", owned by the University of Bergen, "Dr. Fridtjof Nansen", owned by Norad, "Kronprins Haakon", owned by the Norwegian Polar Institute, and “Hydrograf” owned by the Norwegian Mapping Authority.

 Cruise planning system